mjmanley/PredictiveModeling/pm_service_api_batch.md

 ## Batch job API details

-The following sections provide batch job SPSS Modeler file management API details.
+The following sections provide batch job IBM® SPSS® Modeler file management API details.

 `PUT /v1/file/{id}`

-Description: Uploads an SPSS Modeler stream file for use in batch jobs.
+Description: Uploads an IBM® SPSS® Modeler stream file for use in batch jobs.

 **Note**: If there is a file already stored under the specified ID,